martinrotter/rssguard/resources/docs/Documentation.md

 You can find its settings in `Web browser & tabs` section of main menu.

 ## GUI tweaking
 RSS Guard's GUI is very customizable.
 You can, for example, hide many GUI elements.
+There are even people who use RSS Guard on mobile devices powered by Linux like PinePhone or Librem devices.

 <img src="images/gui-hiding.png" width="80%">

-For example, you can hide menu, toolbars, status bar and even list headers to achieve very minimal main window layout.
+For example, you can hide menu, various toolbars, statusbar and even list headers to achieve very minimal main window layout.

 If you hide main menu, then small `home` icon will appear in left-top corner of main application window.